CyberdyneCC/Thermos/README.md

 If you're once checkout source - you not need to do it again
 * Update sources
   * `git pull origin master`
-* Reapply patches & build binaries
+* Re apply patches & build binaries
   * `./gradle clean setupCauldron jar`